 It's important to remember that this is still relatively new terrain for everyone.
 From spotty internet service to technical difficulties, some things may be out of your control and that’s okay.

 Nonetheless, what’s most important is making an effort to gain invaluable insight about the respective program and not being shy in allowing your strengths and passions to shine through.
 You’re more than worthy and have certainly earned this moment!

-Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and fourth-year student at the University of Pittsburgh School of Medicine who recently matched into dermatology at Harvard University.
-She has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
+About the author: Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and current Dermatology resident at Harvard University.
+She attended the University of Pittsburgh School of Medicine and has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
 Follow her journey on Instagram or Twitter.